What makes you different from other lawyers?

 Keeping my overhead low allows me to keep your fees low.

-The hourly fees you pay to a firm lawyer also cover rent for a sprawling office, army of secretarial staff, and expensed meals.
-We don’t have a big office or an army of assistants.
-We won’t woo you over an expensive lunch.
-And we don’t need to pay for billboards or social media ads because we always have a waitlist.
+The hourly fees you pay to a firm lawyer cover rent for a sprawling office, an army of secretarial staff, expensed meals, advertising costs, and much more.
+I don’t have a big office or an army of assistants.
+I won’t woo you over an expensive lunch.
+And I don’t need to pay for billboards or social media ads because I always have a waitlist.

 What if my needs don’t fit into one of your packages?